-The treatment of ADHD typically involves a professional diagnosis of your child’s developmental and psychosocial history, as well as observation of their symptoms and behavioral patterns.
+The treatment of ADHD typically involves a professional diagnosis of your child’s developmental and psychosocial history, a children’s ADHD assessment, as well as observation of their symptoms and behavioral patterns.
 Following the assessment, a treatment plan best suited to your child’s individual needs will be created.
 This plan will include a variety of treatments and therapies.
 It may or may not include medication, depending on your child’s age, conditions, and needs.
 By taking this bespoke approach to ADD treatment, Psymplicity helps your child learn how to manage their symptoms effectively, perform better at school, improve their family and social life, and go on to lead a happy, fulfilling adult life.

 As a parent, it can be challenging to differentiate between ADHD symptoms and a normal active child.
 If you feel that your child is showing signs of ADHD at school, at home, or in social situations, you can observe them closely to see if they are exhibiting a significant number of the below symptoms:

 Your child finds it difficult to stay focused during class or while completing an activity, even one they consider fun.

 You often find them staring into space, oblivious to their surroundings, daydreaming.

 - Easily prone to tantrums